pivot-access-ltd/bma-offline-docs/originals/concepts-and-terms.md

 <h3 id="heading--network-topology">Network topology</h3>

 Topology describes how nodes are connected to a network, specifically referring to the shapes made by the cables and the paths that packets can take.
-There are probably as many topologies are there are shapes, but here are a few of the most common:
+There are probably as many topologies are there are shapes, but here are five of the most common:

-* Bus topology: the most basic network topology, a group of computers connected to a single, long cable.
+1. Bus topology: the most basic network topology, a group of computers connected to a single, long cable.
 In this configuration, every computer sees every packet.
 A [hub](/t/concepts-and-terms/785#heading--hub) network, for instance, is still a bus topology, because every machine sees every packet.

-* Star or switch topology: a group of computers connected to a [switch](/t/concepts-and-terms/785#heading--switch).
+2. Star or switch topology: a group of computers connected to a [switch](/t/concepts-and-terms/785#heading--switch).
 As the switch learns where packets are supposed to go, the star quickly evolves so that only packets are only seen by computers that are intended to receive the packet.

-* Backbone topology: a hybrid network configuration in which several stars are connected to a bus.
+3. Backbone topology: a hybrid network configuration in which several stars are connected to a bus.

-* Daisy-chain topology: stars connected to stars, or more accurately, switches connected to switches.
+4. Daisy-chain topology: stars connected to stars, or more accurately, switches connected to switches.

-* Mesh topology: nodes with multiple interfaces and multiple connections.
+5. Mesh topology: nodes with multiple interfaces and multiple connections.
 Useful where wide-area networks ([WAN](/t/concepts-and-terms/785#heading--wan)) where there would otherwise be lots of intermediaries.
 Not popular or particularly cost effective for [LAN](/t/concepts-and-terms/785#heading--lan) networks.

 <h3 id="heading--patch-panel">Patch panel</h3>